happycube/cxadc-linux3/README.md

 `dd` and `cat` can also be used to trigger captures for example:

-Use CTRL+C to manualy stop capture.
+Use CTRL+C to manually stop capture.

 `timeout 30s` at the start of the command will run capture for 30seconds for example.

 `sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set bellow.

-## Module parameters
+## Module Parameters

 Most of these parameters (except `latency`) can be changed using sysfs after the module has been loaded.
 Re-opening the device will update the CX2388x's registers.

-To change configuraton open the terminal and use the following command to change driver config settings.
+To change configuration open the terminal and use the following command to change driver config settings.

 X = Number Setting i.e  `0`  `1`  `2`  `3`  etc

-Y = Parameter seting i.e `vmux` `level` etc
+Y = Parameter setting i.e `vmux` `level` etc

 sudo echo X >/sys/module/cxadc/parameters/Y